jet-lab/optimorph/README.md

 # Graph vs Category?

-There are two layers of graphs.
+This crate primarly uses the language of category theory instead of graph theory.
+But actually you will find that some internal data structures actually use the language of graph theory.
+This is because there are two layers of graphs.

-1. The directed graph composed of vertices and edges.
-This is the layer of abstraction that the shortest-path optimizer works with.
-Edges point to successor vertices.
+1. The petgraph and pathfinding crates define directed graphs composed of vertices, allowing you to connect any two vertices.
 Edges are anonymous and not represented in the type system.
-Edges are implied by the ability to get the successors for a particular vertex.
+They are implied by defining a connection between two vertices.
 An edge can be thought of as an ordered pair of vertices.
 There can only be two edges between any two vertices - one for each direction.

-2. The directed graph layered on top of graph 1 is a "category".
-A category is made of "objects", which are similar to vertices, and "morphisms", which are similar to edges.
-Objects and morphisms are each represented in layer 1 as vertices.
-Two objects may be connected by any number of unique morphisms.
+2. The "category" defined by this crate is a directed multigraph that supports composition of edges.
+Graph layer 1 cannot directly represent a category, since it does not support unlimited distinguishable edges between nodes, nor does it support edge composition.
+So the category is defined at a higher level of abstraction, layered on top of graph 1.
+Objects and morphisms are both represented as vertices in the underlying graph 1.

-Every object->object relationship in graph #2 is represented by three vertices in graph #1: one for each object and one for the arrow/morphism.
+Every object->object relationship in layer 2 is represented by three vertices in layer 1: one for each object and one for the morphism.
+No two object vertices are ever directly connect by an edge: they can only be connected through a morphism vertex.
 This allows us to treat morphisms as first class citizens with uniquely identifying metadata.
 Two morphisms with the same start and end objects can be distinguished, which is not true of the edges in graph 1.

 Let's say we use a function from the pathfinding crate to calculate the optimal path from object A to object D as (A)-f->(B)-g->(C)-h->(D).
 The function returns a list of vertices: [A,f,B,g,C,h,D].
 We can filter out all the objects from this list, leaving a list of morphisms: [f,g,h].
 This can be thought of as the single composite morphism h∘g∘f in (A)--(h∘g∘f)-->(D).